gph82/mdciao/doc/index.rst

 .. figure:: imgs/neighborhoods.overall@3.5_Ang.Fig.1.png
    :scale: 50%

    **Fig. 1** Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the alpha5 helix of the Gs-protein are shown.
 The simualtion started from the `3SN6` structure (including the B2AR receptor).
-The simualtion itself can be seen here
+The simualtion itself can be seen interactively:

 Annotated figures with the timetraces giving rise to the above frequencies are also produced automatically: